What causes my computer to freeze and run slow?

 Make sure you do this often and do it well.
 The best way to do it is to run a system file checker on your computer, like jv16 PowerTools, this will free up disk space by completely removing all the files of unused software, along with registry entries that might slow down your computer.

-Making sure your operating system and programs is also important to help mitigate computer freezing on Windows.
-Software is ever evolving and without checking for regular updates, there can be mismatches in how programs interact with each other.
+Making sure your operating system and programs are also important to help mitigate computer freezing on Windows.
+Software is ever-evolving and without checking for regular updates, there can be mismatches in how programs interact with each other.
 Windows Update can ensure your operating system has all the latest updates but you will need to check for 3rd party programs and software.

-This is especially important to check on when using versions older than Windows 10.
-If you have a programs or software which do not support your current operating system, more likely than not you will end up with problems such as your computer freezing.
+This is especially important to check on when using versions older than Windows 10 (such as Windows 7).
+If you have programs or software which do not support your current operating system, more likely than not you will end up with problems such as your computer freezing.

 Make sure the computer has no conflicts in Device Manager.
 You may have a conflict or need to update driver software.
 Device Manager can be accessed in several different ways in all versions of Windows, most commonly from the Control Panel.